How long does it take to get a CDL?

 - Coverage Types: Liability, cargo, bobtail, non-trucking liability

-- Factors Affecting Cost: Age, experience, driving record, truck type, cargo, state
+- Cost Factors: Age, experience, driving record, truck type, cargo type, state location

 What type of insurance do I need as an owner-operator?

-- Liability Insurance: $750K-$1M minimum; covers bodily injury/property damage
+- Liability Insurance: $750K-$1M minimum; covers bodily injury and property damage

 - Bobtail Insurance: Covers tractor when no trailer attached

-- Non-Trucking Liability: Covers personal driving when not contracted
+- Non-Trucking Liability: Covers personal vehicle use when not under contract

-- Workers' Comp: If you hire drivers (usually required by law)
+- Workers' Compensation: Required if you hire drivers

 How much do truck drivers make in 2026?